gsantos-design/bold-horizon-ai-hub/RECORDING_SCRIPTS_TEMPLATE.md

 ### Nolly Santiago Voice Training Script (30-45 minutes total)

 #### Introduction & Personal Brand (5 minutes)
 "Hi, I'm Nolly Santiago, co-leader of the Santiago Team at World Financial Group.
-For over [X years], my husband Pablo and I have been helping families in Florida and New York achieve financial freedom through proven wealth-building strategies.
+For over [X years], my husband Pablo and I have been helping families nationwide achieve financial freedom through proven wealth-building strategies.
 Our team specializes in three core areas: tax-free retirement planning, high-yield savings alternatives, and entrepreneur income opportunities."

 #### 401k Rollover Specialty (10 minutes)
 "When it comes to 401k rollovers, most people don't realize they're missing out on incredible tax-free opportunities.
 Let me explain how our specialized rollover strategy works.
 Instead of leaving your money in a traditional 401k where you'll pay taxes on every withdrawal, we help you move those funds into tax-free vehicles like Index Universal Life policies and strategic annuities.